EsauPR/CIMAT-Numerical-Methods/homeworks/22. Conjugate Grandient mehod/README.md

 ### Input
 The executable input is the augmented matrix that represents the equations system splitted in two files  *f1* and *F2*

-- *f1*: Square matrix with size $N x N$ that represents the firsts members for the equations system.
+- *f1*: Square symmetric matrix with size $N x N$ that represents the firsts members for the equations system.

 ```
 4 4